wgxcodersdc/organization/learning-resources/ruby-on-rails/study group_guide.md

 ##What is this study group for?

-The WWC Ruby on Rails study group is a space where women can come together and help each other learn ROR.
+The WWC Ruby on Rails (ROR) study group is a space where women can come together and help each other learn ROR.
 We welcome devs of all levels and encourage those with more ROR experience to help out those that are just starting.
 Every study group will have the following format:

 * 6:30pm (or 6pm depending on the host) - Begin
 * 6:40 - 6:50pm - Quick Introductions